waynodiablo/Oystercard/further_javascript/angularjs.md

 ### Adding a service.

-So we now have a functioning application that can query the github api and return results in a useable format.
+So we now have a functioning application that can query the Github API and return results in a useable format.
 Let's think about making our code more maintainable.

 Looking at our code, we are currently performing an http request directly from our controller.
-Bearing in mind that the controllers responsibility is to provide an interface between the view and the view-model, it seems that making a request to an external API does not fall within that single responsibility.
+Bearing in mind that the controller's responsibility is to provide an interface between the view and the view-model, it seems that making a request to an external API does not fall within that single responsibility.
 So let's look at refactoring that functionality into a type of service called a factory.

 As always, let's start with the tests.
-We're planning to extract the http request into a separate service, so let's start by ensuring that HttpBackend is testing that a get request would be sent.
+We're planning to extract the http request into a separate service, so let's start by ensuring that `$httpBackend` is testing that a get request would be sent.
 Change the following code in test/gitUserSearchController.spec.js:

 ``` javascript
   beforeEach(inject(function($httpBackend) {